Man appears in court over incident in which child was hit by train

 The child was discharged from hospital earlier in the week.

-Following his appearance in court Danquah was committed for further examination and remanded in custody.
+Following his appearance at Glasgow Sheriff Court Danquah was committed for further examination and remanded in custody.

 He is due to appear in court again in the next eight days.